 It takes empathy and keen content skill to achieve the balance of helpful and relevant information with emotional sensitivity.
-We asked five healthcare content experts to share how they approach creating and reviewing person-focused content.
+We asked six healthcare content experts to share how they approach creating and reviewing person-focused content.

 ‘We shouldn’t assume what people know or don’t know.’